-Kūali'i was drawn into the dispute, and settled it without bloodshed, though Hāloalena and Lana'i remained under the Maui kingdom [13:IV-426].
+Kūali'i was drawn into the dispute, and settled it without bloodshed, though Hāloalena and Lāna'i remained under the Maui kingdom [13:IV-426].

-It is not until the 1760s-1770s that we find references to Lana'i, its people, and chiefs. having been drawn into the path of war between the kings of Hawai'i and Maui.
-This period of Lāna'i's history has a direct impact on the lands of the Ka'ā region, and several prominent native and foreign historians described this time in Lana'i's history.
+It is not until the 1760s-1770s that we find references to Lāna'i, its people, and chiefs, having been drawn into the path of war between the kings of Hawai'i and Maui.
+This period of Lāna'i's history has a direct impact on the lands of the Ka'ā region, and several prominent native and foreign historians described this time in Lāna'i's history.
 Samuel M. Kamakau's series on Kamehameha I-which includes background information on the chiefs in historical events predating and during the youth of Kamehameha-names several chiefs from Lāna'i:

-Ka Moolelo o Kamehameha I-Helu 5

-The History of Kamehameha-No. 5

-I ka makahiki 1769, oja ka lawe ana o Kalan- In the year 1769, that is when Kalani'ōpu'u iopuu ia Hana a me ka puali hikina o Maui.
-I took Hāna and the eastern district of Maui. ka hoi ana o Kalaniopuu i Hawaii, a mahope iho o ia manawa, hele mai la o Kamehameha Nui ka Moi o Maui, a kaua ia Puna ke alii Kiaaina Kalaniopuu i hoonoho ai no ka puali hikina o Maui.
+Ka Moolelo o Kamehameha I-Helu 5 The History of Kamehameha-No. 5 iopuu ia Hana a me ka puali hikina o Maui.
+I ka hoi ana o Kalaniopuu i Hawaii, a mahope iho o ia manawa, hele mai la o Kamehameha Nui ka Moi o Maui, a kaua ia Puna ke alii Kiaaina Kalaniopuu i hoonoho ai no ka puali hikina o Maui.
 He kaua kaulana keia no na aoao elua.
-Ma ka aoao o Kamehameha Nui. ka Moi o Maui, ua hui pu mai na'lii o Molokai, oia hoi o Kaohele, Kaolohaka a Keawe, o Awili, o Kumukoa, o Kapooloku: o na 'lii o Lanai, oia hoi o Namakeha, o Kalimanuia, o Kelijaa a me na 'lij o Mauj.1
+Ma ka aoao o Kamehameha Nui, ka Moi o Maui, ua hui pu mai na'lii o Molokai, oia hoi o Kaohele, Kaolohaka a Keawe, o Awili, o Kumukoa, o Kapooloku; o na 'lii o Lanai, oia hoi o Namakeha, o Kalimanuia, o Keliiaa a me na 'lii o Maui.1 took Hāna and the eastern district of Maui.
+Kalani'ōpu'u then returned to Hawaii, after which time, Kamehamehanui went to make war on Puna, whom Kalani'ōpu'u had left in charge of the eastern district of Maui.
+This was a famous battle for both sides.
+On the side of Kamehameha Nui, the King of Maui, there were joined the chiefs of Moloka'i, being Kaohele, Kaolohaka a Keawe, Awili, Kumukoa, and Kapooloku; and the chiefs for Lāna'i, being Namakeha, Kalaimanuia, Keliiaa, and the other chiefs of Maui.2